“Una Emoción”

 by a dream that rocked me last night.

-It’s the voice of the tangos that are heard
+It’s the voice of the tangos

-on every street corner,
+that can be heard on every street corner,

-for those who live with this powerful emotion.
+by those who live with this powerful emotion.

 I want to sing about this beautiful sound